Project #1: Nanoparticle Exposure, Transport and Transformation

 Project #18: Imogolite: A Natural Analogue of Carbonaceous Nanoparticles Dispersed in Ecosystems

 Faculty Mentor: Jerome Rose, Senior Scientist, Biogeochemistry and Sustainable Development Group, the CEREGE, Aix-en-Provence, France

 There are naturally occurring mineral materials that represent interesting structural analogs for manufactured nanomaterials and/or carbon-based materials.
 Research at the CEREGE has considered the environmental fate of natural Al-Si nanotubes (imogolite) from volcanic soils.
 Indeed nanotubes (carbon or inorganic) are promising systems with many potential applications from gas storage to micro-electronic application and composite reinforcement among others.
-Research on this topic addresses the synthesis and effects of imogolites as they may be produced in mass production through self-assembling methods.
-These nanotubes possess the same structure as the natural imogolite encountered in volcanic soils.
+Research on this topic will address the synthesis and effects of imogolites as they may be produced in mass production through self-assembling methods.
+These nanotubes have the same structure as the natural imogolite encountered in volcanic soils.
 In natural soil they are strongly related to organic matter and trace metals.
 Student researchers will be involved with research comparing imogolite extracted from natural system to synthetic ones in terms of surface reactivity and biological effects.
 In addition to learning methods for characterization of nanomaterials, students will study methods for large scale nanomaterial fabrication.